Rough Night: Plot

 In 2006, Jess, Alice, Frankie and Blair bond during their first year of college.
 A decade later they reunite as Jess, now an aspiring politician, is about to marry her boyfriend Peter.
 Alice decides that the four should spend the weekend in Miami partying.
 They are also joined by Pippa, Jess's friend from her semester abroad in Australia.
 Alice, who considers herself to be Jess's best friend, is immediately jealous of Pippa.

 The friends get high on cocaine and party at a club before deciding to hire a male stripper.
 At the vacation house, he makes Jess uncomfortable with his rough talk.
 Alice becomes aroused and jumps on him; the stripper is knocked to the floor and dies after striking his head on the fireplace.
 Before they decide what to do, Jess takes a call from Peter and mentions that her friends hired a stripper, and she is confused.
 Peter thinks that she is leaving him and becomes distraught.
 His friends tell him that he should drive down to Miami to win her back.

 The friends purchase a burner phone to call Blair's lawyer uncle.
 After telling them they moved the body, he tells them they could face up to fifteen years in prison unless the body is never found.
 Pippa volunteers to pilot a jet ski out to the ocean and dump the body.
-After doing so, they think the neighbors' security camera caught them on tape, and send Blair to seduce them for the footage, only to discover the cameras don't work after she has slept with them.
+After doing so, they think the neighbors' security camera caught them on tape, and send Blair to seduce them for the footage, only to discover the cameras don't work.
 By this point, the body has washed up back on the shore and they must come up with a new plan to dispose of it.